geodynamics/aspect/benchmarks/gravity_mantle/doc/gravity_mantle.md

 $(4\pi R\textsubscript{outer}^2/(12\times 16^2))^{1/2} \simeq 400~\si{km}$ at
 the surface and
 $(4\pi R\textsubscript{inner}^2/(12\times 16^2))^{1/2} \simeq 220~\si{km}$ at
 the CMB.
-The mesh and the density field are shown in Fig.&nbsp;[3].
+The mesh and the density field are shown in Fig. [3].
 The temperature anomaly ranges from approximately $-342~\si{\kelvin}$ to approximately $+331~\si{\kelvin}$ and geodynamical features such as the mid-oceanic ridge or the Afar region are visible in the form of positive